tweag/chainsail-resources/examples/README.md

 The typical workflow to try out these use cases would be
 1. Run `python single_chain.py` in one of the example case directories (writes samples to a file `sc_samples.npy`, possibly install the dependencies in `requirements.txt`) and be unhappy with the result,
-2. run Chainsail using the same `probability.py`, but zipped and uploaded to some URL,
+2. run Chainsail using the same `probability.py`, but zipped and uploaded via the submission form,
 3. download the Chainsail results, unzip them and concatenate them to a single `numpy` array written to the example case directory by running (in this directory)
    ```bash
    $ unzip /path/to/results.zip -d /some/path